Slattz/NLTK/README.md

 ## Installation

+### For Original 'Hax' Homebrew Users:

+Old 'Hax' Homebrew Entrypoints (such as steelhax) are not supported. \
+Please [install CFW](https://3ds.hacks.guide) (**It's free on the latest firmware**) and use NLTK with Rosalina Homebrew or install NLTK directly to your Home Menu.

 ### For CFW Users:

+#### NLTK on Home Menu

 1. Install `NLTK.cia` from the [latest release](https://github.com/Slattz/NLTK/releases/latest) using [FBI](https://github.com/Steveice10/FBI/releases/latest).
 2. You're done, it's that easy.
 It'll now be on your Home Menu.
 If you choose to enable the Auto Updater, the app will automatically update on start-up, hassle-free.

-### For (Rosalina) Homebrew Users:
+#### NLTK for Rosalina Homebrew

 1. Copy `NLTK.3dsx` to `SD:/3ds/NLTK/`.
-2. Launch the HBL using your entrypoint of choice.
+2. Launch the HBL, then open NLTK.
-3. Click on NLTK.
-    * If not using Rosalina HBL, you will then need to select your ACNL game.
-4. You're done, it's that easy.
+3. You're done, it's that easy.
 If you choose to enable the Auto Updater, the app will automatically update on start-up, hassle-free.

 ## Compiling